folkcoder/OpenSpreadsheet/readme.md

 ### Configuration

 OpenSpreadsheet uses a fluent interface to map object properties to spreadsheet rows.
-The configuration format is modeled after the fantastic [CsvHelper](https://joshclose.github.io/CsvHelper/) library, although OpenSpreadsheet has far fewer features (for now!).
+The configuration format is modeled after the fantastic [CsvHelper](https://joshclose.github.io/CsvHelper/) library, although OpenSpreadsheet has far fewer mapping options (for now!).

 **Basic Example**

-Each entity to be read or written to a spreadsheet needs to have a ClassMap defining the relationship between the class's properties and the spreadsheet.
+Each entity to be read or written to a spreadsheet needs to have a `ClassMap` defining the relationship between the class's properties and the spreadsheet.
 A couple notes on the basics:
 + Classes being mapped must have either a parameterless constructor or a constructor with optional arguments.
 + Indexes are optional.
 When reading, OpenSpreadsheet will attempt to match the spreadsheet header with the defined mapping name, or the property name if not defined.
 For writing, the mapping order will be used unless the index is explicitly defined.
 + The name map is optional.
 When reading, the name is used to match a property to a header name if not index is defined.
 When writing, the name will provide the header, defaulting to the property name.